What is Niue Famous For?

 While we’ll get into the more serious stuff in the section below, here are some quick reasons why you might have heard of Niue.

-- There’s more Niueans living outside of Niue than in Niue
+- There are more Niueans living outside of Niue than in Niue

 - The Niuean language is an endangered language